abhiips07/My-Quick-Rev-Notes/Java/README.md

 - `EnumName.values()` : to convert enum to a list

 ## package `java.util.function`
+- When importing another package, package declaration must be the first statement followed by package import.

 | Interface | Function Method | No of Arguments | Returns a value | Can be chained |
 |-|-|-|-|-|
 | Consumer | accept() | 1 or 2 (Bi) | No | Yes |